Sociology of the Internet: Digital data analysis

 Digital sociologists use varied approaches to investigating people's use of digital media, both qualitative and quantitative.
-These include ethnographic research, interviews and surveys with users of technologies, and also the analysis of the data produced from people's interactions with technologies: for example, their posts on social media platforms such as Facebook, Reddit, 4chan, Tumblr and Twitter or their consuming habits on online shopping platforms.
-Such techniques as data scraping, social network analysis, time series analysis and textual analysis are employed to analyze both the data produced as a byproduct of users' interactions with digital media and those that they create themselves.
+These include ethnographic research, interviews and surveys with users of technologies, and also the analysis of the data produced from people's interactions with technologies: for example, their posts on social media platforms such as Facebook, Instagram, Pinterest, 4chan, Tumblr and Twitter or their consuming habits on online shopping platforms.
+Techniques such as data scraping, social network analysis, time series analysis, and textual analysis are employed to analyze both data produced as a byproduct of users' interactions with digital media and data that they create themselves.

 For Contents Analysis, in 2008, Yukihiko Yoshida did a study called "Leni Riefenstahl and German expressionism: research in Visual Cultural Studies using the trans-disciplinary semantic spaces of specialized dictionaries."
-The study took databases of images tagged with connotative and denotative keywords (a search engine) and found Riefenstahl's imagery had the same qualities as imagery tagged "degenerate" in the title of the exhibition, "Degenerate Art" in Germany at 1937.
+The study used databases of images tagged with connotative and denotative keywords (a search engine) and found that Riefenstahl's imagery had the same qualities as imagery tagged "degenerate" in the title of the exhibition, "Degenerate Art," in Germany in 1937.

-The emergence of social media has provided sociologists with a new way of studying social phenomenon.
+The emergence of social media has provided sociologists with a new way of studying social phenomena.
 Social media networks, such as Facebook and Twitter, are increasingly being mined for research.
 For example, Twitter data is easily available to researchers through the Twitter API.
 Twitter provides researchers with demographic data, time and location data, and connections between users.
 From these data, researchers gain insight into user moods and how they communicate with one another.
-Furthermore, social networks can be graphed and visualized.
+Furthermore, social networks can be represented as graphs and visualized.

-Using large data sets, like those obtained from Twitter, can be challenging.
-First of all, researchers have to figure out how to store this data effectively in a database.
-Several tools commonly used in Big Data analytics are at their disposal.
-Since large data sets can be unwieldy and contain numerous types of data (i.e. photos, videos, GIF images), researchers have the option of storing their data in non-relational databases, such as MongoDB and Hadoop.
+Using large datasets, such as those obtained from Twitter, can be challenging.
+First, researchers need to determine how to store this data effectively in a database.
+Several tools commonly used in Big Data analytics are available to them.
+Since large data sets can be unwieldy and contain numerous types of data (i.e., photos, videos, GIF images), researchers have the option of storing their data in non-relational databases, such as MongoDB and Hadoop.
 Processing and querying this data is an additional challenge.
 However, there are several options available to researchers.
 One common option is to use a querying language, such as Hive, in conjunction with Hadoop to analyze large data sets.

 The Internet and social media have allowed sociologists to study how controversial topics are discussed over time—otherwise known as Issue Mapping.
 Sociologists can search social networking sites (i.e. Facebook or Twitter) for posts related to a hotly-debated topic, then parse through and analyze the text.
-Sociologists can then use a number of easily accessible tools to visualize this data, such as MentionMapp or Twitter Streamgraph.
-MentionMapp shows how popular a hashtag is and Twitter Streamgraph depicts how often certain words are paired together and how their relationship changes over time.
+Sociologists can then use some easily accessible tools to visualize this data, such as MentionMapp or Twitter Streamgraph.
+MentionMapp shows how popular a hashtag is, and Twitter Streamgraph depicts how often certain words co-occur and how their relationships change over time.